willwhitney/6.835-multimodal-fusion/writeup.md

 2. Sufficiency.
 Each view must be sufficient to accurately classify the data on its own.
 That way, each of the views can generate labels from a set of unlabeled training data using its own highest-confidence classifications, then train the other view using this newly-labeled data.

 These assumptions seem fairly logical for this problem.
 Consulting the confusion diagrams for the body-only and hand-only classifiers, their mistakes don't seem to overlap most of the time.
 The body HMM, for example, frequently labels gesture 4 as gesture 3, but the hand HMM can determine conclusively that gesture 4 is not gesture 3.
 While neither of them has especially good accuracy for gesture 4, they don't have the *same* problems.
-They also seem to meet the sufficiency requirement, according to the individual accuracies of the  (0.606250 and 0.642708).
+They also seem to meet the sufficiency requirement, according to the individual accuracies of the HMMs (0.606250 and 0.642708).
 **Question 13**: Implement trainCoHMM.m that performs co-training of HMMs.
 We have provided you with pseudocode for implementing co-training algorithms (Figure 3).
 Note that you must follow the type signature of the function, as the function’s input and output parameters are used in the function experiment cotrain_hmm.m.

 **Question 14**: Follow the step in Part 4 and run an experiment using co-training HMM.
 What is the best classification accuracy you obtained using co-training HMM?
 What parameter values did you try out and what was your strategy for finding the best parameter value?
 Submit and interpret the confusion matrix you obtained.